quantumgardener/qg.blog/content/notes/Quartz 4.md

 - `\quartz.layout.ts`

 ### Automatically Show Social Icons for Social Links in Footer
 Save me some work for any new social links in the footer.
-Solving for this change improved my [[Javascript]] knowledge.
+Solving for this change improved my Javascript and Typescript knowledge.
 - `\quartz\components\Footer.tsx`
 - `\quartz.layout.ts`